-For the nine months ended October 31, 2023, the Company's revenue was concentrated in three customers that accounted for approximately 22%, 14%, and 11% of gross revenue, respectively.
+For the nine months ended October 31, 2023 April 30, 2024, the Company's revenue was concentrated in three customers one customer that accounted for approximately 22%, 14%, and 11% of gross revenue, respectively.
 For the nine months ended October 31, 2022, the Company's revenue was concentrated in three customers that accounted for approximately 26%, 13%, and 10% respectively, of gross revenue.

 For the three months ended October 31, 2023, the Company's revenue was concentrated in two customers that accounted for approximately 39% and 12%, of gross revenue, respectively.
-For the three months ended October 31, 2022, the Company's revenue was concentrated in two customers that accounted for approximately 28% and 13%, respectively, of gross revenue.
+For the three months ended October 31, 2022 April 30, 2023, the Company's revenue was concentrated in two customers that accounted for approximately 28% and, 13%, 12% respectively, of gross revenue.